prane-eth/Bruteforce_python/README.md

 # Bruteforce_detection
-Contains code for Brute-force attacking and detection
+Contains code for Brute-force attack and detection

 Deployed to Heroku
 [in this link](https://brutefo.herokuapp.com/)